State Representative Christine Barber

 State Representative Hannah Kane

-Hannah Kane (R – Shrewsbury) serves as the State Representative for the Eleventh Worcester District, representing the towns of Shrewsbury & Westborough, precinct 4, and was sworn in for her fifth term in January 2023.
+Hannah Kane (R – Shrewsbury) serves as the State Representative for the Eleventh Worcester District, representing the towns of Shrewsbury & Westborough, precinct 4, and was sworn in for her sixth term in January 2025.

 Hannah graduated from BU’s School of Management in 1993.
 Hannah has significant leadership experience in both the public and private sectors, beginning her career working at Unum Insurance Company before being recruited by Lt.
 Governor Paul Cellucci to work in the Weld/Cellucci Administration on the redevelopment of the former 4,400-acre Fort Devens Army Base and on the merger of 2 quasi-public state agencies into the economic development authority MassDevelopment.
 Hannah served as Director of Marketing and Product Development, helping generate over a billion dollars in economic development across MA.
 Hannah returned to the private sector as Vice President of Marketing Services for a consulting firm, developing and implementing business growth and marketing strategies for her clients.
 Hannah co-owned and was the managing partner of Beaton Kane Construction from 2010-2015.